PhotonicGluon/Keras-MatMulLess/docs/source/explanations/dense.md

 ## How `DenseMML` Works

-The core implementation of `DenseMMl` stems from the paper [*The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits*](https://arxiv.org/pdf/2402.17764) by Ma and Wang et al.
+The core implementation of `DenseMML` stems from the paper [*The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits*](https://arxiv.org/pdf/2402.17764) by Ma and Wang et al.

 <center>
     <img alt="Figure 1" style="width: 75%" src="https://i.postimg.cc/SxcSzjCQ/figure-1.png">